 Most programs charge a flat tuition rate based on a set number of hours and you are required to take the courses as set forth in the program materials.
 Where the choice to enroll in less than the full amount of credits offered, there may be a significant impact on financial aid eligibility.
 You should contact the program director and your financial aid counselor if you want to take less than the required number of credits.

 You need special permission from the program director to miss orientation.
 Attendance at all regularly scheduled classes is expected of each student.
 You may contact the program director to see if your request can be accommodated.

-Complete the application found in the program brochure and take it to the Registrar’s office first for verification of good standing.
-If you plan to receive Financial Aid for the study abroad program, next stop is the Financial Aid office to speak to a counselor about your aid eligibility and requirements to receive aid.
-After obtaining waivers from the Registrar and Financial Aid (if applicable), bring your application and application fee to Room 101C.
-Students applying to the London program must do so online through the William Mitchell College of Law website, but you must request a letter of good standing from the Registrar.
+Complete the application found in the program brochure and take it to the Room 101C.
+We will verify good standing or request Letters of Good Standing for Houston College of Law students.
+If you plan to receive Financial Aid for the study abroad program, stop by the Financial Aid office first to schedule an appointment to speak to a counselor about your aid eligibility and requirements to receive aid.
+After obtaining a signature from Financial Aid (if applicable), bring your application and application fee to Room 101C.

 In order to secure your seat in the Galway program, you must pay the initial $100 application fee and an additional $500 tuition deposit within two weeks of being notified of your acceptance into the program.
 With verification of financial aid, NESL will wait for the remainder of the tuition and housing balance until financial aid proceeds are disbursed.
 You then pay the remaining balance of tuition and housing directly to NESL when your financial aid is received.

 If you have other questions, please contact Assistant Dean Wanda Morrow at 713-646-1825, email firstname.lastname@example.org, or stop by Room 101C.